Paulymorphous/skeyenet/README.md

 [![Github Fork](https://img.shields.io/github/forks/Paulymorphous/skeyenet)](https://github.com/Paulymorphous/skeyenet/)
 ![GitHub version](https://badge.fury.io/gh/Naereen%2FStrapDown.js.svg)

 ## Please NOTE: I am upgrading this repo, this process may take a couple of weeks.
-The update will fix most of the issues.
+Thes update will fix all of the issues as well.
 Thank you for your patience.

 Semantic segmentation is the process of classifying each pixel of an image into distinct classes using deep learning.
 This aids in identifying regions in an image where certain objects reside.